raih7n/RomulanPy/README.md

 ### Windows driver export scanner

-Scans a driver for exports typically used for exploiting
+Scans a driver for a few exports commonly assocaited with arbitrary physical memory access exposure

 Check a single driver